Psychedelic/browser-rpc/README.md

 Our library workflow is pretty straightforward: use `develop` branch to add any new feature and `master` to publish on [npmjs.com](https://www.npmjs.com/)

 ## Testing
 This boilerplate is pre-configured with jest.
-You can run your tets with the command: `npm test` If you need to use some of the `enzyme` render methods, please consider use the `test-utils` provided by `@material-ui/core/test-utils`:
+You can run your tets with the command: `npm test`.
+If you need to use some of the `enzyme` render methods, please consider use the `test-utils` provided by `@material-ui/core/test-utils`:
 - `createMount`
 - `createShallow`
 - `createRender`